Godot API Reference

 Godot node for embedding-based text classification.

-Loads pre-trained classifier models (centroid or KNN/HNSW) and predicts the class of input text strings.
+Loads pre-trained classifier models (centroid or KNN/HNSW) and predicts the class of input text, images, or audio.
 Useful for intent detection, sentiment analysis, or content routing in games.

 Methods